R3dCr3sc3nt/BSidesSF-2017/web/the-year-2000/README.md

 fatal: unable to read tree 0ce1cbf654058dd4b9ba0df440a02aef408f76da
 ```

 Here, again, we are told that we can't read (or indeed find) a given object.
 This object is not a commit, though, it's a tree (a git object that is somewhat analogous to a directory inside of git itself).
 Notice that this git hash never appeared in the reflog because it's not an object that a user interacts with directly.
 Nevertheless, we can download it just as we did the other two.
-After doing so and running `git show` again, however, reveals that we're still missing another object:
+Doing so and running `git show` again, however, reveals that we're still missing another object:

 ```sh
 $ git show